Skip to content

 • driving through an emergency service speed zone

-• passing a stationary breakdown service vehicle with flashing amber lights
+• passing a stationary breakdown services vehicle with flashing amber lights

 • driving in school zones when children are present or passing a school bus that has stopped to set down or pick up children

-• the speed limit is displayed with a 25 km/h speed sign, e.g., for roadworks.
+• the speed limit is displayed with a 25 km/h speed sign, for example, for roadworks.

 Where the speed limit applies